akshaykgh/PrettyGoodAIVoiceBot/README.md

 Use the module form below if your machine has another `pgai-bot` command installed elsewhere.
 It avoids command-name collisions with older local projects.

 If you prefer a shorter command flow, a `Makefile` is included.
-The key entrypoint is `make full`, which runs the suite, fetches recordings, and analyzes transcripts after your local server and ngrok tunnel are already running.
+After your local server and ngrok tunnel are running, `make full` runs the rest of the project flow in one command: it places the full scenario suite, fetches recordings, and analyzes transcripts to generate the final bug report.

 Start the webhook and media bridge: